 About VA Puget Sound Health Care

-VA Puget Sound Health Care System in Seattle and Tacoma, Washington serves over 100,000 veterans each year.
+VA Puget Sound Health Care System in Seattle and Tacoma, Washington is one of the Pacific Northwest’s top VA health systems.
 As one of the Pacific Northwest’s top healthcare systems for veterans, VA Puget Sound consistently provides patients with innovative and collaborative treatment and care.

 The health system consists of two main hospitals and seven outpatient clinics throughout a 14-county service area, in Edmonds, Everett, Mount Vernon, Olympia, Port Angeles, Puyallup, and Silverdale.